 We could win big with autistic persons by understanding in the first place where they stand in relation to Piaget's path of the growth of classical computing in early development; and in the second place, by devising new teaching methods that lead autistics into crossing safely virtual intersections with the help of their own theta waves.

-The figure above offers also Cassella's view that the act of pressing the brake in front of a green traffic light, implies four hypotheses:
+The figure above offers also Cassella's Vision that the act of pressing the brake in front of a green traffic light, implies four hypotheses:

 Unlike a kind person, a diabolical torturer would play with a prisoner before abusing him or her.
 The torturer does that because he or she has the blessing of a diabolical boss; or because there are stupid citizens who believe that they can negotiate with a tyrant supported by another powerful tyrant, as in an absolute monarchy.

-Tyrannical abusers who dispel social values, clinging to our autistic disposition to obey any authority, ignore that their betrayal will be followed by their eventual fall into the abyss of madness.
+Tyrannical abusers dispel social values, clinging to our autistic disposition to obey any established authority while ignoring that their betrayal will be followed by their eventual fall into the abyss of madness.

 Social values pave the way of the Third Attention in masterpieces of the arts, and in Sacred Texts of all religions (Cassella, 2019a).
-The story of Jacob/Israel exemplifies the process of jumping from the way of coherence, on which we may sin big, into the way of decoherence on which we win big by following the voice of Gabriel and by marrying the courage of Michael.
+The story of Jacob-Israel exemplifies the process of jumping from the way of coherence, on which we may sin big, into the way of decoherence on which we might win big.

 For references about articles and books by Antonio Cassella, please look at the list provided in the Biography.